NMUN Frequently Asked Questions

 • If we are unable to assign any of your top choices, we will try to follow your regional preferences.

-8. What is the minimum number of delegates required?
+3. What is the minimum number of delegates required?

 BACK TO TOP

 Cost & Payment Questions

-11. How much does the Conference cost?
+1. How much does the conference cost?

-12. Is there a head delegate fee?
+2. Is there a head delegate fee?

-14. Where and how do I submit these payments?
+4. How do I submit these payments?

 BACK TO TOP

-16. When does time stop for our committee?
+1. When does time stop for our committee?

-Time ‘freezes’ at 12:01 am the morning before the first committee sessions for all committees except the Security Council simulations.
+Time freezes at 12:01 am the morning before the first committee sessions for all committees except the Security Council simulations.
 After this time, delegates will not be able to introduce real world events to committees.
 The Security Council is an exception because they have an open agenda that allows them to introduce topics in addition to those in the background guide as world conditions warrant.

-17. Where do I send position papers?
+2. Where do I send position papers?

 Instructions are listed on the "Position Paper” pages for each conference.

-18. Who can I ask about the committee rules of procedure?
+3. Who can I ask about the committee rules of procedure?

-19. What are the NMUN Dress Code Guidelines?
+4. What are the NMUN Dress Code Guidelines?

 BACK TO TOP